Retrieval as a Decision: Training-Free Adaptive Gating for Efficient RAG: Introduction

 Recent work explores conditional retrieval, including forward-looking active retrieval (FLARE) that anticipates upcoming content and re-queries when confidence appears low \citep{jiang2023active}, instruction-tuned regulation with reflection tokens (Self-RAG) \citep{asai2024self}, and corrective actions triggered by evidence quality scoring (CRAG) \citep{yan2024corrective}.
 Unlike methods that train control heads or run multi-stage tool loops, our method (\textit{i.e.}, TARG) aims to make a single, training-free decision from prefix logits.

 We revisit selective retrieval from a simpler angle: a training-free, single-shot decision of \emph{when to retrieve} that any off-the-shelf language model (LM) can make before full decoding.
-Our approach, \textbf{T}raining-free \textbf{A}daptive \textbf{R}etrieval \textbf{G}ating (\textbf{TARG}), uses a short, no-context draft to read the model’s own prefix logits and compute a lightweight uncertainty score.
+Our approach, named \textbf{T}raining-free \textbf{A}daptive \textbf{R}etrieval \textbf{G}ating (\textbf{TARG}), uses a short, no-context draft to read the model’s own prefix logits and compute a lightweight uncertainty score.
 We instantiate three signals that require no training or auxiliary heads: (1) mean token entropy, (2) a margin-based score derived from the top-1 versus top-2 logit gap via a monotone link, and (3) a small-$N$ variance from a handful of stochastic prefixes.
 The gate triggers retrieval only when the score exceeds a fixed decision threshold, adding only tens to hundreds of draft tokens per query and integrating cleanly into existing RAG stacks.

 A central empirical observation is that the \emph{choice of signal} matters under modern instruction-tuned LLMs.
 As backbones sharpen, prefix entropies often compress and may lose discriminative power.
 In contrast, the top-1/top-2 margin retains dynamic range and correlates with cases where external evidence changes or stabilizes the answer; small-$N$ variance behaves similarly but is more conservative.
-On NQ-Open \citep{kwiatkowski2019natural,lee2019latent}, TriviaQA \citep{2017arXivtriviaqa}, and PopQA \citep{mallen2023llm_memorization}, TARG with a margin signal traces favorable accuracy-efficiency fronts relative to both Never- and Always-RAG, achieving low retrieval rates and latency overheads close to the Never baseline.
+Across five benchmarks spanning short-answer (NQ-Open \citep{kwiatkowski2019natural,lee2019latent}, TriviaQA \citep{2017arXivtriviaqa}, PopQA \citep{mallen2023llm_memorization}, multi-hop (MuSiQue \citep{trivedi2022musique}), and long-form (ASQA \citep{stelmakh2022asqa}) QA, TARG with a margin signal traces favorable accuracy–efficiency fronts relative to both Never- and Always-RAG, achieving low retrieval rates and latency overheads close to the Never baseline.
 We report results with both a compact generator and a stronger Llama-3.1-8B model and adopt a $\Delta$-latency view that makes budget trade-offs explicit.